-The following table, entitled "Projected Weighted Average Lives for the PAC Bonds" assumes, among other things, that (i) the Series Bond Program Loans prepay at the indicated percentages of the PSA Prepayment Model, (ii) all proceeds of the Series Bonds in the 2019 Series E-F-G-H Acquisition Account are used to purchase Program Securities, (iii) the Program Securities financed with the proceeds of the Series Bonds will have a weighted average pass-through rate of not less than 4.24 percent and will be acquired by December 1, 2019, (iv) all scheduled principal and interest payments or prepayments on Series Bond Program Loans are received thirty days after the date on which due or assumed to be made and there are no foreclosures or repurchases of those Program Loans, (v) the PAC Bonds are redeemed only on regularly scheduled interest payment dates, and (vi) the Series Bonds, including the PAC Bonds, are not redeemed pursuant to optional redemption or from Excess Revenues.
+The following table, entitled "Projected Weighted Average Lives for the PAC Bonds" assumes, among other things, that (i) the Transferred Program Loans have an unpaid principal amount of approximately \$31.04 million with a weighted average maturity of approximately 210 months and a weighted average interest rate of approximately 5.54 percent per annum, (ii) the Transferred Program Securities have an unpaid principal amount of approximately \$9.50 million with a weighted average maturity of approximately 246 months and a weighted average pass-through interest rate of approximately 4.61 percent per annum, (iii) the Series Bond Program Loans prepay at the indicated percentages of the PSA Prepayment Model, (iv) all proceeds of the Series Bonds in the 2019 Series AB-C-D Acquisition Account are used to purchase Program Securities, (v) the Program Securities financed with the proceeds of the Series Bonds will have a weighted average pass-through rate of not less than 3.50 percent and will be acquired by May 1, 2019, (vi) all scheduled principal and interest payments or prepayments on Series Bond Program Loans are received thirty days after the date on which due or assumed to be made and there are no foreclosures or repurchases of those Program Loans, (vii) the PAC Bonds are redeemed only on regularly scheduled interest payment dates, and (viii) the Series Bonds, including the PAC Bonds, are not redeemed pursuant to optional redemption or from Excess Revenues.
 Based solely on the assumptions, some or all of which are unlikely to reflect actual experience, the following table provides projected weighted average life information for the PAC Bonds.